Mikejo5000/vsts-docs-pr/docs/setup-admin/team-services/add-team-members-vs.md

 	They can use this link to sign in to your account and find your team project.
 	First-time members might be asked for extra details when they sign in to personalize their experience.

+	What if new team members don't receive or lose the invitation email?
+You can just send a link to the project page to the new team members, which is what the email contains.

 	[Why can't I add any more members?](#cant-add-users)